Updated through October 6, 2019

 Previous Experience: Anzhi Mackhachkala (2016), FC Evian (2011-2016), Granada CF (2010-2011), Free State Stars (2008-2009)

 Mensah is the son of Milicent and Evans.
 He has three siblings named Frank, Stanley, and Esther.
 Other sports he likes to watch are basketball and tennis.
 He loves to play table tennis and cool pool.
 Mensah’s favorite soccer player growing up was Nemanja Vidic.
 His favorite movie is Law Abiding Citizen.
-He speaks four languages: English, Spanish, French, and Twi Ga.
+He speaks five languages: English, Spanish, French, Twi and Ga.
 Mensah’s favorite meal is banku and okro stew.
 His favorite soccer memory is winning the U-20 World Cup with Ghana in 2009.